Max Götze

 Max Götze (13 October 1880 – 29 October 1944) was a German track cycling racer who competed in the 1908 Summer Olympics.

+Career

 He won the silver medal together with his teammates Karl Neumer, Rudolf Katzer, and Hermann Martens in the team pursuit.
 He also competed in the 5000 metres race, but was eliminated in the first round.
-In the tandem event together with Otto Götze he was dropped out in the semifinals.
+In the tandem event together with Otto Götze, he was dropped out in the semifinals.

-At the 1906 Intercalated Games in Athens he was also able to win a silver medal in the tandem event together with Bruno Götze.
+At the 1906 Intercalated Games in Athens, he was also able to win a silver medal in the tandem event together with his brother Bruno Götze.